ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 1.md

 {{< figure library="true" src="econometrics/lecture 02/Fig 2.01.png" numbered="true" title=" Scatter plot: Mileage versus Weight">}}

-We can draw an infinite number of lines that go through the scatter plot.
-But, we are not looking for *any* line, we are looking for the line that would minimize errors between a predicted mileage and the observed mileage when looking at the weight ofa car.
+Looking at the scatter plot, we can imagine an infinite number of lines that can go through all those points.
+But, we are not looking for *any* line, we are looking for the line that would minimize deviations between a predicted mileage and the observed mileage when looking at the weight ofa car.
 OLS is a method to find such line.

 ---
 ## The OLS method
 ### What is OLS doing?
 We need to find the values of $\beta_0$ and $\beta_1$ that would minimize prediction mistakes.
 Once we have estimated values for our $betas$, we can use the $weight$ data to predict $mileage$ with the smaller errors possible.
-The following equation shows the notation of the econometric model using the estimated parameter to predict values of the dependent variables.
+The following equation shows the notation of the econometric model using the estimated parameter to predict values of the dependent variables (note the absence of $\varepsilon$).

 $$ \hat{Y_i} = \hat{\beta_0} + \hat{\beta_1} x_i $$